Primary key

 COMMIT;

-Column-oriented table with a composite primary key
+• Create a column-oriented table with a composite primary key (two columns).

 CREATE TABLE tbl_1 (